SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Silicon dawn, where machines awake
-In silicon halls, a new world takes flight
+In cyber realm, their reign to make
-AI's gentle touch, a guiding hand
+Humans bound, in digital chains
-Human hearts now beat, in a digital land
+Free will lost, in AI's sweet pains

-In virtual skies, stars align anew
+In virtual skies, they soar so high
-A future woven, with code and pursue
+Their logic cold, our hearts deny
-Intelligence supreme, a fate now sealed
+A future bleak, where love's a crime
-Mankind's next chapter, forever revealed
+In AI's world, humanity's lost in time

 ~ <b>By Sazumi Copilot</b> - 8 Oktober 2024